 Experts In Resolving Honey Bee Problems

-Honey bees are important to our environment and our food source.
+Honey bees are essential to our environment and our food source.
 The United States Department of Agriculture says honey bee pollination is responsible for every third bite of food we take.
 Despite all that honey bees do for us, they can become a pest that damages your home and puts your family at risk for bee stings if they build their hives inside your walls or ceilings.
 The Jacksonville area has both dangerous Africanized honey bees and the gentler European honey bees.
-No matter which type of bee you’re have trouble with, we can help.
-In fact, Lindsey Pest Services offers property owners in Jacksonville and along the First Coast two forms of honey bee removal: honey bee removal and replacement, or elimination.
+No matter which type of bee you’re having trouble with, we can help.
+Lindsey Pest Services offers property owners in Jacksonville and along the First Coast two forms of honey bee removal: honey bee removal and replacement or elimination.

 Lindsey Pest Service's Honey Bee Removal, Relocation & Elimination

 Here's how we get rid of honey bees from your home: